 Cloud localization based on a high-precision map

-The cloud relocalization based on a high-precision map for augmented reality system on mobile device shall meet the following requirements:
+The cloud localization based on a high-precision map for augmented reality system on mobile device shall meet the following requirements:

-a) the success rate of cloud relocalization based on a high-precision map is not less than 90%, that is, the error between the relocalized position in the test dataset and the true value is less than 10cm or less than 5% the median value of the depth of the picture taken by the camera (whichever is greater);
+a) the success rate of cloud localization based on a high-precision map is not less than 90%.
+A successful localization requires that the error between the localized position and the true value is less than 10cm or less than 5% the median value of the depth of scene captured by the camera (whichever is greater);

-b) the relocalization time does not exceed 2s if succeed.
+b) the localization time does not exceed 2s if succeed.

-Marker recognition and tracking
+Target recognition and tracking

-Recognition and tracking of 2 dimensional marker
+Recognition and tracking of target image

-The recognition and tracking of 2 dimensional marker for augmented reality system on mobile device shall meet the following requirements:
+The recognition and tracking of target image for augmented reality system on mobile device shall meet the following requirements:

-a) the recognition and tracking of not less than 4 plane marks shall be supported at the same time;
+a) the recognition and tracking of not less than 4 plane targets shall be supported at the same time;

-b) in the case of successful recognition, the recognition delay of single plane marker does not exceed 0.5s;
+b) in the case of successful recognition, the recognition delay of single plane target does not exceed 0.5s;

-c) the recognition accuracy is not less than 90%, that is, the average deviation between the projection contour of 2 dimensional marker under the estimated pose in the test dataset and the true value is not greater than 5 pixels or 1% the larger value of the width and height of the true value contour (whichever is greater), and the number of frames for 2 dimensional marker is not less than 90% the total number of frames;
+c) the recognition accuracy is not less than 90%, that is, the average deviation between the projection contour of target image under the estimated pose in the test dataset and the true value is not greater than 5 pixels or 1% the larger value of the width and height of the true value contour (whichever is greater), and the number of frames for target image is not less than 90% the total number of frames;

-d) the tracking frequency of single-plane marker is not less than 24fps;
+d) the tracking frequency of single-plane target is not less than 24fps;

-e) the tracking frequency of multiple-plane marker is not less than 20fps.
+e) the tracking frequency of multiple-plane target is not less than 20fps.

-Recognition and tracking of 3 dimensional marker
+Recognition and tracking of target object

-The recognition and tracking of 3 dimensional marker for augmented reality system on mobile device shall meet the following requirements:
+The recognition and tracking of target object for augmented reality system on mobile device shall meet the following requirements:

 a) the frequency is not less than 24fps;